 That’s why you need to duplicate yourself with an additional set of digital eyes.

-As we wrote about in a previous blog post, modern video surveillance platforms combine smart technology with the data analytics that make it easy to watch for, and quickly search for, the evidence you need to ensure brand standards are being met and customers are receiving the service they expect.
+As we wrote about in a previous blog post, modern video surveillance platforms combine smart technology with the data analytics that make it easy to watch for, and quickly search for, the video surveillance footage you need to ensure brand standards are being met and customers are receiving the service they expect.

-With Solink, you can be sure that your business is operating to a standard that will leave customers eager to return and take advantage of your loyalty program … without having to be onsite every minute of every day.
+With Solink’s cloud security system, you can be sure that your business is operating to a standard that will leave customers eager to return and take advantage of your loyalty program … without having to be onsite every minute of every day.